canonical-websites/tutorials.ubuntu.com/tutorials/micro:bit/getting-started-mb/getting-started-mb.md

 ## Flashing with webUSB
 Duration: 4:00

-If you run the chrome browser version 65+ and on Windows 10, Linux or macOS, you can use a tool called webUSB to flash your micro:bit directly from the browser.
+If you run the chrome browser version 65+ and on Windows 10, Linux, macOS or Android, you can use a tool called webUSB to flash your micro:bit directly from the browser.

 You need to have the latest firmware version on your micro:bit to be able to do this, to learn how to check this and update your firmware, [click here](https://support.microbit.org/support/solutions/articles/19000084059-beta-testing-web-usb)